JetBrains/intellij-sdk-docs/tutorials/live_templates/template_support.md

 ## Completing the Live Template Implementation
 Depending on the version of the IntelliJ Platform, different steps are used to complete implementation of the feature.

-### IntelliJ Platform Versions v2020.1 and Later
+### Versions 2020.1 and Later
-For v2020.1 and later, follow this section to register the extension points and then proceed to the [Check Plugin](#check-plugin) section.
+For the IntelliJ Platform 2020.1 and later, follow this section to register the extension points and then proceed to the [Check Plugin](#check-plugin) section.

 #### Register Extension Points
 Using the `com.intellij.defaultLiveTemplates` and `com.intellij.liveTemplateContext` extension points, register the implementations with the IntelliJ Platform.